Back to basics: 7 ways you can help prevent heart failure

-Heart failure is a challenging condition where the heart can’t pump enough blood to other areas of the body.
+Heart failure is a challenging condition when the heart can’t pump enough blood to other areas of the body.

-According to the Centers for Disease Control and Prevention, heart failure affects approximately 5.7 million adults in the U.S. and can have devastating – and at times, even fatal – consequences.
+According to the Centers for Disease Control and Prevention, heart failure affects approximately 5.7 million American adults and can have devastating – and even fatal – consequences.

 “Heart failure can significantly impact one’s quality of life, including an individual’s ability to perform physical or social functions,” says Dr. Robert Martin, a family medicine physician at Advocate Illinois Masonic Medical Center in Chicago.
 “While this condition can be managed with the help of a clinical team, I encourage my patients to take a proactive approach to prevent future heart problems.”

 Here are seven tips to prevent heart failure, according to the American Heart Association:

 - Maintain a healthy weight and stay within a healthy body mass index range.

 - Make sure to drink plenty of water and stay hydrated.

 - Eat a well-rounded diet with a focus on fruits and vegetables.
 Avoid salty foods.

 - Exercise at least 30 minutes per day to strengthen your heart.